 Table of contents

 This recipe for Japanese zucchini also doubles as a Japanese teriyaki zucchini because of the light, glossy sauce.
-It’s vegan, can easily be made gluten-free, and makes the perfect vegetable side dish to serve at family dinners, weeknight meals, or even gatherings where you want to impress friends with something simple but irresistible.
+It’s vegan, can easily be made gluten-free, and makes the perfect vegetable Asian side dish.

 I have to confess…I can eat a pound of zucchini this way!

-What is Hibachi?
+What is Hibachi Zucchini?

 “Hibachi” originally refers to a small Japanese heating device that burns charcoal.
-But in the U.S., the word “hibachi” has become shorthand for Japanese steakhouse-style cooking—where chefs grill meats, fried rice, and vegetables on a hot flat iron surface, often with theatrical flair.
-One of the standout vegetables served at hibachi restaurants is zucchini.
+But in the U.S., the word “hibachi” has become shorthand for Japanese steakhouse-style cooking… where chefs grill meats, fried rice, and vegetables on a hot flat iron surface (often with theatrical flair).

-At home, you don’t need a commercial hibachi grill.
 A carbon steel frying pan or stainless steel pan gives the same sear —without needing a restaurant setup.
+This is why this recipe is so awesome and useful!
+You can make hibachi-style veggies right at home on your stovetop.

-Why You’ll Love This Hibachi Japanese zucchini
+Why You’ll Love This Hibachi Japanese Zucchini

 - Crisp yet tender – never mushy, perfectly cooked through.